ananyakrishnaeemani/Health-AI/README.md

 - **Health Query Resolution** Responds to user queries with AI-generated medical insights.
 - **Symptom-Based Assistance**  Provides preliminary guidance on symptoms and possible conditions.
-- **Conversational Memory**  Retains chat history for an improved user experience.
 - **Secure and Scalable Architecture**  Ensures data security and efficient handling of multiple queries.